gisaia/arlas_cli/README.md

 - get the structure of a arlas collection
 - delete a collection from arlas
 - delete a mapping from elasticsearch
+- list, create, describe and delete a configuration for `arlas_cli`

 ... with the `arlas_cli` command line only!